strachowski/Swift-cfenv/README.md

      ])
  ```

- Once the Package.swift file of your application has been updated accordingly, you can import the `CFEnvironment` module as shown next:
+ Once the Package.swift file of your application has been updated accordingly, you can import the `CFEnvironment` module in your code:

 ```swift
 import CFEnvironment